adsbypasser/adsbypasser/CONTRIBUTING.md

 ## Pull Request

-Please send pull requests to `develop` branch, or I will not accept them.
+If it is a bug fix, please send to `master` branch.
+Any other types should send to `develop` branch.

 There is something you should keep in mind: